IepIweidieng/TJAPlayer3/tja.md

 * In TaikoJiro 2, if the time position of the definition cursor is rewound by measure division intervals with negative time durations, the next measure division segments (consecutive measure division interval without timing changes in middle) until the next measure and the bar lines and notes on it are shifted, so that the beginning of the next measure division segment starts at the end of the internal measure division with the maximum time position ever reached during definition.
 The internal time position of the definition cursor is unaffected by the shift and the next measure onward are not affected.
   * To work around this issue, some gimmick charts targeting TaikoJiro 2 split the measure at each negative delay into two, and place the negative delay right before the measure delimiter `,` of the first half measure.
 * In TJAPlayer2 for PC, beat duration ÷ BPM being negative causes incorrect lookup of the played beat position and might make notes not aligned to the judgement mark on their judgement timing in [HBScroll or BMScroll mode](#bmscroll--hbscroll--nmscroll).
-* In TJAPlayer2 for PC, a positive delay does not stop the visual beat position from progressing.
+* In TJAPlayer2 for PC (until Ver2018052000) and TJAPlayer3, a positive delay does not stop the visual beat position from progressing and behaviors as a negative delay but with positive duration.
+* The visual beat duration offset of a negative delay is calculated from *unspecified* BPMs.
+  * In TaikoJiro 1: The BPM the until last measure division (?) or the BPM at the time of the destination of the delay (?) is used.
+  * In TJAPlayer2 for PC: The currently defined BPM is used.
+* In TaikoJiro 1: If a positive delay is followed by a negative delay, which is defined before but occurs after the next `#BPMCHANGE`, the positive delay is delayed and the played visual beat is forced to freeze until immediately before the `#BPMCHANGE` instead, with the freezing duration unchanged.

 ### Judgement Order